Luo Shifang

 Luo Shifang (罗诗芳 (Luó Shīfāng); born 2 April 2001) is a Chinese weightlifter.
 Born in Guiyang County, she started weightlifting when she was twelve for her physical fitness.
 She first competed at the 2017 Asian Youth & Junior Weightlifting Championships where she won a gold in the youth division.

-Luo made her senior debut at the 2022 World Weightlifting Championships, there she placed fourth.
+Luo made her senior debut at the 2022 World Weightlifting Championships, where she placed fourth.
 She returned at the 2023 Asian Weightlifting Championships and placed first, winning the world championships in the same year.
 She set her first world record at the 2024 IWF World Cup with 248 kg.
 At the 2024 Summer Olympics, she won the gold medal in her event and set three new Olympic records.

 Early and personal life

 Luo Shifang was born on 2 April 2001 in Haitang Village in Guiyang County of Hunan, China.
 When she was twelve, she was influenced by her family to start weightlifting to improve her physical fitness.
 For her higher education, she majored in sports training at the College of Physical Education in Southwest University and graduated in 2021.
 As of 2024, she resides in Beijing.